daviddiranko/crypto-trading-bot/README.md

 Additionally, the project utilizes [Make](https://www.gnu.org/software/make/) as a build automation tool.
 If you don't have Make installed, you can install it on Unix-like systems using a package manager like [Homebrew](https://brew.sh/) (for macOS) or [apt](https://linux.die.net/man/8/apt) (for Debian/Ubuntu Linux).

+## Setup
+You need a babyit account with api endpoints to use the bot.
+You can set up the account with endpoints for free on bybit.com.
+Then add your credentials in the template `example.env` and rename it to `.env`.
+SHARE YOUR CREDENTIALS WITH NOBODY.

 ## Main Functionalities

+### 0. Write your trading strategy
+The bot allows the trader to write his entire strategy into a single python script in `src/model/checklist_model.py`.
+Here the function `checklist_model` serves as the function that is executed by the backend whenever new data arrives via the bybit endpoints.
+To get you started, an example strategy is implemented that goes long everytime the close price exceeds the open price and goes short whenever the close price is below the open price.

 ### 1. Run Live Trading Bot